-It is incumbent upon the applicant to download the BSL.csv and the CAI.csv files from PBDA's website for use in both the Preliminary Screening and Final Screening applications.
+It is incumbent upon the applicant to download the BSL.csv and the CAI.csv files from PBDA's website for use in applications.
 The applicant must indicate those BSLs within the .csv files that will provide service as part of the proposed project.
 An indication of 'Yes' or 'No' within the "Project BSL" column will be required.
 Other modifications to the .csv files will not be permitted, accepted, or considered.